BlueWitherer/FixServerConstraints/README.md

 >
 > [<img alt="Subscriptions" src="https://img.shields.io/steam/downloads/3497996983?style=for-the-badge&logo=steam&logoColor=ffffff&label=Subscriptions">](https://steamcommunity.com/sharedfiles/filedetails/?id=3497996983)

 Can't use ropes or welds on your dedicated server?
 Don't worry!
-This addon fixes that, and makes it easy to manage!
+This addon fixes that, and makes it super easy to manage!

 > [!TIP]
 > *This addon has settings you can utilize to customize your experience.*